-Yet even the most active of these facilities often lie dormant for days at a time between games and other events.
+When they are in use, arenas and stadiums are the most electric spaces in a city.
+Yet even the most active facilities often lie dormant between events.
 Little Caesars Arena, home to the NHL’s Detroit Red Wings and NBA’s Detroit Pistons, solves this “all-or-nothing” paradox with a deconstructed design that engages the community 365 days a year.

-Connecting to a revitalized Detroit: Little Caesars Arena anchors The District Detroit, a 50-block area of commercial, entertainment and residential buildings that connect downtown and midtown into one contiguous, walkable area.
-The arena’s design contributes to the density and energy of the district with restaurants, shops and commercial workspaces (including Google’s Detroit offices) housed within its brick-and-glass perimeter spaces.
-An outdoor events plaza flanked by a large LED video board provides additional use beyond the arena’s walls.
+Little Caesars Arena anchors The District Detroit, a 50-block, mixed-use development connecting downtown and midtown.
+The arena’s design contributes to the density of this new district with restaurants, shops and commercial workspaces housed within its brick-and-glass perimeter spaces.
+An outdoor events plaza flanked by a large LED video board accommodates public use beyond the arena’s walls.

-Heightened energy, intimate views: The steep, below-grade seating bowl embraces the iconic qualities of historic arenas, with improved sight lines and dense “walls” of people energizing the event and giving fans the best views.
-An array of diverse premium seating offerings, including gondola suites suspended from the roof, complement this intimacy.
+The steep, below-grade seating bowl embraces the iconic qualities of historic arenas, with improved sight lines and dense “walls” of people energizing the event.
+An array of diverse premium seating options, including gondola suites suspended from the roof, complement this intimacy.
+The arena also houses a community ice rink and the Red Wings’ training facility.